savetheclocktower/pulsar-outline-view/README.md

 Displays a hierarchical outline of your file’s symbols in a sidebar.

-This package is a drop-in replacement for `atom-ide-outline`, but does not implement symbol search (use [symbols-view-redux][]) or call hierarchy.
+This package is a drop-in replacement for `atom-ide-outline`, but does not implement symbol search (use [symbols-view][]) or call hierarchy.

 <img width="1403" alt="pulsar-outline-view screenshot" src="https://github.com/savetheclocktower/pulsar-outline-view/assets/3450/0250ec54-80ac-461d-a718-f9548ed41c47">